devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 	  2nd argument in x86 64 bit ABI

     116b:	e8 d5 ff ff ff       	callq  1145 <addnum>

+	- called our function from main()

     1170:	89 c6                	mov    %eax,%esi

 	- x86 64 ABI expects the function return value in the register eax, so we just put it to the input register esi representing the 2nd argument for the printf() function.
-	- and, given we happen to have the right value in eax, it looks like it works
+	- and, given that we happened to have the right value in eax, the code looks like it works.

     1172:	48 8d 3d 8b 0e 00 00 	lea    0xe8b(%rip),%rdi        # 2004 <_IO_stdin_used+0x4>
     1179:	b8 00 00 00 00       	mov    $0x0,%eax